-'Black Lives Matter' Gets Indians Talking About Skin Lightening And Colorism
+Black Lives Matter Gets Indians Talking About Skin Lightening And Colorism

 So this was the backdrop in India this spring, when George Floyd was killed in the U.S. and calls for racial justice echoed around the world.

-"Can Indians support Black Lives Matter, when we are ourselves have so many prejudices?" asks activist Kavitha Emmanuel, founder of a women's charity in southern India called Women of Worth.
+"Can Indians support Black Lives Matter, when we ourselves have so many prejudices?" asks activist Kavitha Emmanuel, founder of a women's charity in southern India called Women of Worth.

 In 2009, Emmanuel started a campaign called Dark Is Beautiful, to combat colorism in India.
 Over the years, while counseling girls, she says she realized how deeply hurt Indian women have been by media messages about skin color.